Laboratoire d'Informatique de Grenoble (UMR 5217)

 Phone: (+33) 4 57 42 15 39

-I received a bachelor degree in telecomunication from the Annecy Institute of Technology, an engineering M.S degree in operating systems and network computing from the Polytech'Grenoble School and a M.S degree in Artificial Intelligence from the Grenoble 1 University (Joseph Fourier University).
+I received a bachelor degree in telecomunication from the Annecy Institute of Technology, an engineering M.S degree in operating systems and network computing from the Polytech'Grenoble School and a M.S degree and a PhD. in Artificial Intelligence from the Grenoble 1 University (Joseph Fourier University).
+I also hold a “Habilitation à diriger des recherches” form Grenoble Alpes University.
 Between 2006 and 2013, I was associate professor at Paris Descartes University.
 Between 2011 and 2013, I was vice-president of the bord director of Paris Descartes.
-Since 2013, I am associate professor at Grenoble 2 University (Pierre Mendès-France University).
-My research is done in the laboratory of computer sciences of Grenoble (LIG) in the team Magma.
+Since 2013, I am associate professor at Université Grenoble Alpes.
+My research is done in the laboratory of computer sciences of Grenoble (LIG).
+I am the head of the Marvin team.

-My research is in Artificial Intelligence but specially automated planning and scheduling, distributed planning, cooperative distributed problem solving and coordination, multiagent systems and recently in machine learning.
+My research is in Artificial Intelligence but specially automated planning and scheduling, Robotics and machine learning.